mccombspj/kurumastories/content/toyota/2000gt/AS-RI-Toyota-2000GT-1967.md

 Though based on a fastback coupe shape, the overall lines are extremely original, with the razor-sharp edges that run from the front fenders to the rear fenders being the highlight of the car.

-Also, when seen from the side, the window line that rises up towards the rear of the car has been whispered at European and American car shows as being based on the motif of so-called "oriental eyes," and has become one of the car's major distinguishing features.
+Also, when seen from the side, the window line that rises up towards the rear of the car has been whispered at European and American car shows as being based on the motif of so-called "Asian eyes," and has become one of the car's major distinguishing features.

 The first thing that catches your eye about the interior is the polished cherry wood dash panel.
 This is a thick veneer, not plywood, which gives it a luxurious feel.
 The interior is lined with black thick-pile carpeting, and the doors and ceiling are lined with black vinyl leather.
 Everything is top-notch.